 In the thick of the COVID-19 national health emergency, President Trump has tweeted and stated on several occasions that he will seek to overrule states' governors' decisions to issue lockdowns and close non-essential businesses.
 What powers does the federal government have to override state mandates?
 Can the president require governors to rescind shelter-in-place orders?
 What about Congress through their power to regulate interstate commerce?
 Professor Glenn Cohen explains the constitutional basis of the federal and state governments powers in a public health emergency.

 Professor I. Glenn Cohen of Harvard Law School is one of the world's leading experts on the intersection of bioethics and the law, as well as health law.
 He is the faculty director of Harvard Law's Petrie-Flom Center.

 The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law was founded to promote interdisciplinary analysis and legal scholarship in these fields.
-Today, the Center has grown into a leading research program dedicated to the unbiased legal and ethical analysis of pressing questions facing health policymakers, medical professionals, patients, families, and others who influence and are influenced by health care and the health care system.

 In the COVID crisis, the president has made many statements that he and the federal government will seek to overrule decisions by the state governors.
 Does the president or the federal government have that power?